goncy/create-appncy/templates/next-eslint-ts-tw/extras/auth0/AUTH0.md

 ```

 ## 5. Add the `UserProvider` component to the layout
 Wrap the root layout with the `UserProvider` component from `@auth0/nextjs-auth0/client`.
-This will let you access the session information withing client components:
+This will let you access the session information within client components:

 ```tsx
 // app/layout.tsx